Turnout and Signal control with a separate Accessory bus

 Signaling:

-The serial bus greatly simplifies wiring because the SIC24s can be located around the layout near the signal aspects they are driving.
+The serial bus greatly simplifies wiring because the SIC24es can be located around the layout near the signal aspects they are driving.
 This means the DBD22s will be near the blocks they are detecting.

 Power:

-The SRC16(s) may be powered from a dedicated power supply or the track.
-Using the rail sync lines in a separate accessory bus provides easy power connections.
+The SRC162(s)/SIC24e(s) may be powered from a dedicated power supply or the track.
+Using the Rail Sync (RS) lines in a separate accessory bus provides easy power connections.
+In a Digitrax system Rail Sync is a replica of the track power signal but has limited power.
+One of its uses is to provide power to throttles connected to LocoNet.
+In the SRC16 2 the RS is only connected to the two terminal RS connector.
+In the system depicted here where the SRC162 is NOT connected to LocoNet the RS may be used to pass power from one SRC16 to another.
 When a large number of devices are used a separate power bus is recommended.
-DBD22(s) are powered from the SIC24AD(s).
+DBD22(s) are powered from the SIC24e(s).

-Note: SIC24 is sometimes used to refer to both the original SIC24 and the new SIC24AD.
+Note: SIC24 is sometimes used to refer to the original SIC24, the SIC24AD and SIC24e.
 The original SIC24 can NOT be powered from the track.

 DCC system with a separate Accessory bus